 Text analytics involves counting keywords

 Some parts involve very intricate ecosystems on their own, like those surrounding coral reefs.
-In fact, oceans are so unexplored (I’ve seen estimates as high as 80% are as-yet-unexplored) you’d have to imagine each observation is much harder to classify precisely because it’s new: just as likely to be a new species or new version of an existing species that you’ve never before encountered.
+In fact, oceans are so unexplored, you’d have to imagine each observation is much harder to classify precisely because it’s new: just as likely to be a new species or new version of an existing species that you’ve never before encountered.

 As such, counting, as an analytic method, can only get you so far.
 Rather than bucketing all information into predictable and known groups, oceans require processing new information in ways that allow you to understand the relationship it has with what is already known.
 How does this fit; where does it fit; how should I interpret it; does this new information change any previous interpretations?

-On top of that, converting audio to text often results in mistranscriptions (even from the most accurate ASRs in the world); and asynchronous messaging such as chat and email similarly produce misspelled words and shorthand descriptions increasing interpretation difficulty.
+On top of that, converting speech to text often results in mistranscriptions (even from the most accurate automatic speech recognition technology in the world); and asynchronous messaging such as chat and email similarly produce misspelled words and shorthand descriptions.
+It adds up to increasing interpretation difficulty.